sbs20/scanservjs/docs/12-recipes.md

   }
 ```

-### Add actions and call after a specific pipeline
+## Add actions and call after a specific pipeline

-Create a file action to do wwhatever you like - this might be useful for
+Create a file action to do whatever you like - this might be useful for
-integrating with paperless-ng.
+integrating with `paperless-ng`.
 The example below defines a pipeline which
 creates a PDF and then copies it to the home directory on completion.

 ```javascript